sleepeybunney/maelstrom/README.md

 ## Features

-* Shuffle boss locations with optional level scaling
+* Shuffle boss locations, with or without duplicates
 * Buy random, potentially powerful items from shops
 * Teach your GF a randomised set of abilities, including item-exclusives
 * Win rare Triple Triad cards from players all over the world